 next/imageloaders for CDN-based delivery like Cloudinary or Imgix. - Combine image optimization with lazy loading for faster initial rendering.

-- Cache frequent API calls using Edge Middleware or Redis.
+- Cache frequent integration calls using Edge Middleware or Redis.

 - Use